-With the limited exception of faculty, researchers, and staff traveling domestically, University Travel must be registered in the Enroll My Trip system prior to departure.
-To learn more about registering University Travel, please refer to the Procedures section (on the next page).
+With the limited exception of faculty, researchers, academic professionals, and staff traveling domestically, University Travel must be registered in the Enroll My Trip system prior to departure.
+To learn more about registering University Travel, please refer to the Procedures section below.